probmods/dippl/lectures/semanticparsing.md

 Note that the `lexical_meaning` mapping could be stochastic, allowing us to capture polysemy.
 It can also depend on auxiliary elements of the world that play the role of semantically-free context variables.

-To make a parsing step, we randomly choose a word, try applying as it asks, and if it doesn't type we return original meanings.
+To make a parsing step, we randomly choose a word, try applying as it asks (left or right), and if the application doesn't type we return original meanings.
 We do this until only one meaning fragment is left.
 (It would be more efficient to pre-screen for typing and only choose among those applications which are syntactically well-formed.
 This introduces some ugly bookkeeping, so we've avoided it for simplicity.)

 ~~~